trashbirdecology/luisdva.github.io/_posts/2017-08-15-awkward-spreadsheet-formats.md

   set_names(unique(names(rescDF)))
 {% endhighlight %}

 The data is looking better but we still need to sort out the awkward header rows.
 Fortunately, there’s a function for that.
-Read about it here.
+Read about it [here](http://rpubs.com/jennybc/untangle-tidyeval){:target="_blank"}.
 In brief, my bumbling attempt at tidy evaluation received a makeover from [Jenny Bryan](https://twitter.com/JennyBryan){:target="_blank"} and now we can define and use the _untangle2_ function.
 When that happened, it was like having Xzibit knocking at my door offering to enhance my car.
 Since then, the _untangle2_ function has been helping me shred through other people’s data because in my field everything follows a taxonomic hierarchy and everyone likes to use header rows.
 I feel that _untangle_ belongs in _tidyr_, and maybe when I’m confident enough I’ll try to contribute to the _tidyverse_.

 In this table, the header rows are quoted, making for smooth untangling.